JohnMops/DevOps/kubernetes/README.md

 - Flux

 1. Deploy flux to your cluster for managing the CD pipe
-2. Follow the guide for Flux V2 to super charge your CD
+2. Follow the guide for Flux V2 to super charge your CD (helm releases and yaml files)